2020 Lone Star Le Mans: Entry list

 On 3 February 2020, it was announced that Team LNT had withdrawn from the entry list for the event due to necessary maintenance that the cars needed.
-The team will return to the grid at Sebring however.
+The team still planned to return to the grid at Sebring however.
 The withdrawal of both Ginetta G60-LT-P1s meant that the car count was now 29.

 The DragonSpeed team who were initially denied entry for the COTA round were now able to secure a spot in the COTA round.
-The team, a day later, confirmed their driver line-up to be that of their 24 Hours of Daytona entry; Colin Braun, Ben Hanley, who also drives for Team LNT, and Henrik Hedman.
+The team, a day later, confirmed their driver line-up to be that of their 24 Hours of Daytona entry; Colin Braun, Ben Hanley, who also drove for Team LNT, and Henrik Hedman.

-Furthermore, on the 5 February 2020, ex-Corvette Racing drivers Jan Magnussen and Mike Rockenfeller will return to the team for two rounds of the 2019-20 season as a duo in the new Corvette C8.R.
-The two will also compete in the round at Sebring International Raceway in March.
+Furthermore, on the 5 February 2020, ex-Corvette Racing drivers Jan Magnussen and Mike Rockenfeller would return to the team for two rounds of the 2019–20 season as a duo in the new Corvette C8.R.
+The two also planned compete in the round at Sebring International Raceway in March.

-German driver Laurents Hörr will replace David Heinemeier Hansson in the No. 56 Team Project 1 Porsche for the rest of the season.
+German driver Laurents Hörr would replace David Heinemeier Hansson in the No. 56 Team Project 1 Porsche for the rest of the season.

-These additional entries bring the total amount back to the maximum 31; 3 LMP1s, 9 LMP2s, 7 LMGTE Pro cars and 11 in LMGTE Am.
+These additional entries brought the total number of cars back to 31; 3 LMP1s, 9 LMP2s, 7 LMGTE Pro cars and 11 in LMGTE Am.